hutschen/mv-tool-api/README.md

 ## Installation

 MV tool consists of two components, the web API and the [web client](https://github.com/hutschen/mv-tool-ng).
 This repository contains the web API.
 For installation in a production environment, deployment using Docker is recommended.
-You can find the appropriate Docker container on [Docker Hub](https://hub.docker.com/r/hutschen/mv-tool) or you can build by using the Dockerfile, which you can find in [a separate repository](https://github.com/hutschen/mv-tool-docker).
+You can find the appropriate Docker image on [Docker Hub](https://hub.docker.com/r/hutschen/mv-tool) or you can build by using the Dockerfile, which you can find in [a separate repository](https://github.com/hutschen/mv-tool-docker).

 ## Contributing